pincher-chen/SODNet/README.md

 # SODNet

 A transformer-based GNN model for learning superconductivity from ordered and disordered crystal structures.
+Implementation codes for Learning Superconductivity from Ordered and Disordered Material Structure.

 ## Requirement